Xerner/Pokemon-Battler-URP/README.md

 # Pokemon Battler

+Uses
+- Unity 2022.1.0a13
-Uses Unity Universal Render Pipeline
+- Unity URP (Universal Render Pipeline)

+## Tips

+Alt+Click a GameObject to edit its icon and color

 ### Unity Packages

 Unity Netcode and Multiplayer Tools are in pre-release, and may break the program upon update
 - 2D Animation
 - 2D Pixel Perfect
-- 2D PSD Importer
 - 2D Sprite
 - 2D SpriteShape
 - 2D Tilemap Editor